 The Story of Valerie's House

-Among other services, it provides open-ended peer support groups and activities for children to heal after a significant loss in their life.
+Among other services, Valerie’s House provides open-ended peer support groups and activities for children to heal after a significant loss in their life.
 Valerie's House is not a formal counseling center, it is a community and a platform for individuals to come together, and share and mentor one another through grief.
-There is nothing of this kind in Southwest Florida for children on an ongoing basis.
+There is nothing of this kind in Southwest Florida — Valerie’s House was the first organization between Tampa and Miami focused on supporting grieving children on an ongoing basis.

 Although Valerie’s House is independently operated, Valerie's House is modeled on many of the concepts used at the nationally-recognized and acclaimed Dougy Center for Grieving Children in Portland, Oregon, which has been around for more than 30 years helping children grieve.